-Center for Genome Research and Biocomputing: The CGRB facilitates genome-enabled and data-driven research in the life and environmental sciences at OSU and across the state.
+Center for Quantitative Life Sciences: The Center for Quantitative Life Sciences facilitates genome-enabled and data-driven research in the life and environmental sciences at OSU and across the state.
 The Center offers leadership, training and services to faculty, staff and students through expert staff, core laboratories, computational facilities, seminars and technology workshops, and conferences.
 It also provides a focal point for researchers to establish contacts, initiate collaborations, and apply new technologies in their own laboratories.

 Collaborative Robotics and Intelligence (CoRIS) Institute: The CoRIS Institute, consisting of 25 interdisciplinary faculty researchers, seeks to advance the theory, design, development, and deployment of robots and intelligence systems while exploring related public policy and ethical questions.